 A one-off concert on the opening night of HOME1947, bringing together stars of Sufi music from both India and Pakistan.
 Check back soon for full details of who’ll be playing at this very special show.

 A one-day symposium on the impact of Partition and today’s refugee crisis, organised as part of Asia Triennial Manchester 2018.
 Click here to book.

-MIF and our partners will soon be inviting you to submit your own response to the themes of HOME1947 in the form of a photograph or short film that communicates what the word ‘home’ means to you, with some fantastic prizes on offer.
-Check back soon for more information.
+We’re inviting you to respond to the themes of HOME1947 by creating a photograph or short film exploring what the word ‘home’ means to you.

 Commissioned by Manchester International Festival, the British Council and Super Slow Way.
 Produced by Manchester International Festival and The Lowry.
 Photo: Sharmeen Obaid-Chinoy in Karachi, Pakistan, January 2017 © Nadir Siddiqui